adarowski/adarowski.github.io/_posts/2014-09-29-viable-products.markdown

 ## Minimum viable functionality

-HubSpot may feel like a startup on the inside, but it’s a company with more than 700 employees and over 10,000 paying customers in 70 countries.
+HubSpot may feel like a startup on the inside, but it’s a company with more than 700 employees and over 11,500 customers in 70 countries.
 We have the resources to validate our ideas that bootstrapped startups do not.
 This is an advantage, for sure.
-On the flipside, it’s not acceptable for us to ship a minimum viable product—even if it’s something brand new.
-People are expecting mature, robust software from us.
+On the flipside, it’s not acceptable for us to ship a minimum viable product—even if it’s [something brand new](http://www.hubspot.com/company-news/hubspot-launches-free-crm-and-sidekick-sales-acceleration-at-inbound14).
+People are expecting robust, delightful software from us.

-I’ve been trying to look at “minimum viable” in two ways.
+I’ve been trying to think of “minimum viable” in two ways.
 One is minimum viable **product** but the other is minimum viable **functionality.** What I’ve been calling minimum viable *functionality* is essentially what Ries called minimum viable *product*—it’s the early prototype that’s just good enough to generate insight.

 I break it down like this: